Community

 Discover Halifax’s past

 Visitors to St. Paul’s discover a church rich in objects of interest.
 Its walls and pillars are studded with mural tablets, heraldic devices, and other memorials.
 The tombs beneath the floor hold the remains of distinguished leaders of church and state.
-Please note that current Provincial Health protocols are being implemented (masks required, etc.).
+Please note that Nova Scotia Provincial Health protocols are followed by St. Paul’s as they change.

 Read more about historical tours of St. Paul’s.